isayasMatter/isayasmatter.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-description: Ph.D.
-Candidate. <a href="https://www.unr.edu">University of Nevada, Reno</a>.
+description: President's Postdoctoral Fellow. <a href="https://www.unr.edu">University of Nevada, Reno</a>.

 profile:
   align: right